valfirst/slf4j-test/src/site/markdown/usage.md

 SLF4J Test will print messages using a standard (non-configurable) format based on the value of the TestLoggerFactory's printLevel property.
 For convenience this does respect the conventional level hierarchy where if the print level is INFO logging events at levels WARN and ERROR will also be printed.
+A level that is disabled [globally](#globally-disabling-a-log-level) will not be printed.

 This can be set in any of the following ways:

-#### Programatically
+#### Programmatically
     TestLoggerFactory.getInstance().setPrintLevel(Level.INFO);

 #### Via a System Property